corda/corda-docs-portal/content/en/tools/archiving-service/archiving-apis.md

 /**
  * Flow to get the current status and operation history of the maintenance of the archive database.
  * Corda keeps this history in memory, so only the history since the last restart of the node will be returned.
  *
+ * This flow is subject to change — its signature and result fields may change in later versions —
+ * and should not be relied on as a stable, versioned API.
+ *
  * @property maxHistoryItems Maximum number of history items to return (default 10) */